LukeAnglin/WebApp/categories/Data-Science/DecisionTrees.md

 # Ensemble

 Let's graduate from trees to forests.
-We can improve accuracy by choosing the <span class="keyword1">most frequent</span> prediction of a group of weak classifiers.
+We can improve accuracy by choosing the <span class="red">most frequent</span> prediction of a group of weak classifiers.

 Let's take Sci-Kit's `VotingClassifier` as an example